supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

 - References

 # Introduction
 We have ingested data from different data sources into Lakehouse.
 In this lab, you will set up a refresh schedule for the data sources.
-Just to recap the requirement:
+Just to recap the requirements:
 - **Supplier Data:** Snowflake is updated at midnight / 12 AM every day.
 - **Employee Data:** in SharePoint is updated at 9 AM every day.
 However, we have noticed that sometimes there is a  5 – 15 minute delay.
 We need to create a refresh schedule to accommodate this.
 - **Customer Data:** in Dataverse is always up to date.
 Previously we refreshed this four times a day, at midnight / 12 AM, 6 AM, noon / 12 PM, and 6 PM.
 Now, IT team has created a link to